Think-tank report on Uighur labour in China lists global brands

 The ASPI report said the transfers of labour were part of a state-sponsored programme.

-It says the workers “lead a harsh, segregated life,” are forbidden to practice religion, and are required to participate in mandarin language classes.
+It says the workers “lead a harsh, segregated life”, are forbidden to practice religion, and are required to participate in mandarin language classes.

 It also says the Uighurs are tracked electronically and restricted from returning to Xinjiang.